TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Organize Functions/README.txt

 %% Function to reset the data and/or time plot of the main window

-% This function gets called whenever data is extracted/chnaged that might be shown
+% This function gets called whenever data is extracted/changed that might be shown
 % in the main window like events and spikes and preprocessing as well as
-% when new data is loaded or the user selects the reset plots button
+% when new data is loaded or the user selects the reset plots button.
+It
+% ensures proper colormap, variable reset and callback initiation

 % Input:
 % 1. app: app object of the extract data window to access the